JetBrains/kotlin/docs/contributing.md

 # What this repository is not

-There are other activities around the language residing if different repositories.
+There are other activities around the language residing in different repositories.

 * Kotlin language support in [IntelliJ Kotlin plugin](https://plugins.jetbrains.com/plugin/6954-kotlin) comprising the compiler and IDE specifics (code highlighting, intentions, inspections, refactorings, etc.).\